cscart/docs/en/user_guide/manage_products/import_export/fields_format.rst

     EXAMPLE: *exim/backup/images/main_image.jpg#{[ar]:Arabic alt text;[en]:English alt text;}///exim/backup/images/Nadditional_image.jpg#{[ar]:Arabic alt text;[en]:English alt text;}*

-If each product image has its own column (in a CSV file) or node (in an XML file), you can map all of them to **Images: Images**.
+If each product image has its own column (in a CSV file) or node (in an XML file), you can map all of them to **Images**.
 Then these fields will be combined properly, and multiple images will be imported for a product.

 .. _csv-detailed-image-import: